RevanandaXD/RevanandaXD/README.md

 I'm passionate about building **scalable web applications** and exploring the world of **cloud infrastructure**.
 Currently focusing on becoming a **Backend Developer** while diving deep into **DevOps practices** and **Cloud Engineering**.

-- 🔭 Currently working on backend systems and cloud infrastructure
+- 🔭 Currently working on frontend dan backend system
 - 🌱 Learning advanced DevOps practices and cloud-native technologies
 - 💡 Interested in distributed systems, microservices, and automation
-- ⚡ Fun fact: I love optimizing performance and building robust APIs

 ---